rage/programming-23/data/part-2/4-simple-loops.md

 codes = ""
 ```

-Upon each iteration the string gets longer, as the code the user typed in is added, along with a comma:
+With each iteration the string gets longer, as the code the user typed in is added, along with a comma:

 ```python
     code = input("Please type in your PIN: ")